Massachusetts Bounty Hunter Guide: Requirements and Steps

 As previously stated, Massachusetts does not license the bounty hunting profession.
 For that reason, there is not a specific legal process for becoming a bounty hunter in the state.
 We have compiled the below steps to guide you in finding work as a bounty hunter in Massachusetts.

 Specific training and education are not requirements for bounty hunters in Massachusetts, but training can help you understand the legal system and bail and recovery laws in the state.
 You may wish to complete a basic civics course focusing on Massachusetts law or enroll in a bail enforcement training class.
 If you are unable to find training schools in Massachusetts, consider attending training in neighboring states; learning the “ins and outs” of bounty hunting can greatly improve your chances of enjoying a successful career.
 You should look for training that covers legal issues, the court system, tracing fugitives (known as “skip tracing”), surveillance, and interviewing techniques.
 You may also consider obtaining a criminal justice degree from a two- or four-year college.
 Having some formal education can greatly increase your knowledge of the industry and may increase your chances at steady work as a bounty hunter.

 2. Identify a mentor.

 In an open field like bounty hunting, it’s necessary to tap into a variety of resources to learn how to do the job well.
 A helpful resource may be an experienced bounty hunter or bail bondsman who is willing to mentor you.
-Look into joining any bounty hunter or bail bondsmen associations in the state to grow your network and to build your client base.
+Look into joining bounty hunter or bail bondsmen professional associations in the state to grow your network and build your client base.

 3. Begin working as a bounty hunter.